bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 == Changelog ==
 = 3.3.2 =
 * TBD
-^ Added a "Breaker Div" to the end of the meeting list.
+* Added a "Breaker Div" to the end of the meeting list.
+* Work on improving code quality.
+* Added more style hooks to the [[bmlt_table]] shortcode display.

 = 3.3.1 =
 * April 6, 2016